ASAP General Track

 - Demonstrate good academic standing

-The additional course fee is $685 per unit per quarter and the request must be submitted by the deadline to be considered.
+The additional course fee is $685 per unit per quarter and payment must be received prior to enrollment into the additional course.

 ASAP students enroll in UCI undergraduate courses (excludes graduate level courses) through Concurrent Enrollment on a space-available basis after all matriculated UCI students have been enrolled.
 Permission to enroll in a UCI undergraduate course must be obtained by the course instructor and/or department during the first two weeks of every quarter.
 Enrollment in any specific course cannot be guaranteed, so having a list of alternative courses is necessary to maintain full-time status (or 12 units) each quarter.
 Economics courses and courses within the Science, Technology, Engineering, and Math fields are highly impacted, and receiving permission to enroll in these courses can be more difficult.
 ASAP students are not permitted to enroll in courses offered by the UCI School of Law, Paul Merage School of Business, Sue & Bill Gross School of Nursing, and the School of Medicine.